ekoerp1/eaglercraft1.5.2/README.md

  - `wss://relay.lax1dude.net/`
  - `wss://relay.shhnowisnottheti.me/`

-## Creating a LAN Relay
+## Creating a Shared World Relay

-### Simply download [stable-download/sp-relay.jar](https://github.com/lax1dude/eaglercraft/blob/main/stable-download/sp-relay.jar) and run `java -jar sp-relay.jar`
+### The source code of the shared world relay has been moved to the EaglercraftX repository, however a copy of the compiled JAR file is embedded in every client and can be downloaded from the "Network Settings" screen.

-**Run `java -jar sp-relay.jar --debug` to view debug info like all the IPs of incoming connections, as it is not shown by default because logging all that info will reduce performance when the relay is being pinged many times a second depending on it's popularity.**
+**Run `java -jar EaglerSPRelay.jar --debug` to view debug info like all the IPs of incoming connections, as it is not shown by default because logging all that info will reduce performance when the relay is being pinged many times a second depending on it's popularity.**

-Edit the `relayConfig.ini` file generated on first launch to change the port and configure ratelimiting and such, and `relays.txt` to change the list of STUN and TURN relays reported to clients connecting to the relay, which are required to correctly establish a P2P LAN world connection in browsers
+Edit the `relayConfig.ini` file generated on first launch to change the port and configure ratelimiting and such, and `relays.txt` to change the list of STUN and TURN relays reported to clients connecting to the relay, which are required to correctly establish a P2P connection in browsers

 **The `origin-whitelist` config variable is a semicolon (`;`) seperated list of domains used to restrict what sites are to be allowed to use your relay.
 When left blank it allows all sites.
 Add `offline` to allow offline download clients to use your relay as well, and `null` to allow connections that do not specify an `Origin:` header.
 Use `*` as a wildcard, for example: `*.deev.is` allows all domains ending with "deev.is" to use the relay.**